gosreya/pokedex/README.md

 To run the Pokedex on your command line interface, all you have do is download the 'pokedex' folder and put it somewhere convenient.
 Make an alias for executing pokedex.py for easy access (e.g. alias pokedex="/usr/local/bin/pokedex/pokedex.py").

 Now, just call "pokedex \<pokemon\>".
 Don't know how to spell the Pokemon's name?
-Not to worry, the pokedex has a built in spell correction!
+No worries, the pokedex has a built in spell correction.